yasoob/intermediatePython/decorators.rst

     #        I am doing some boring work after executing a_function_requiring_decoration()

 Did you get it?
 We just applied the previously learned principles.
-This is exactly what the decorators do in python!
+This is exactly what the decorators do in Python!
 They wrap a function and modify its behaviour in one way or the another.
 Now you might be wondering that we did not use the @ anywhere in our code?
 That is just a short way of making up a decorated function.
 Here is how we could have